ericcarraway/piano/README.md

 var firstNote = 60;
 var lastNote = 84;
 var pianoContainer = document.getElementById('piano-container');
+var scale = 1;
-piano.drawSVGpiano(firstNote, lastNote, pianoContainer, callback); //callback is optional
+//callback and scale are optional piano.drawSVGpiano(firstNote, lastNote, pianoContainer, callback, scale);

 3. The optional "callback" argument is a function that will be